nus-tic4002-AY2122s2/ip/docs/README.md

-# Duke project template

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.

 ## User Guide

 Duke is an interactive desktop app for managing your day to day tasking list, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, duke can get your contact management tasks done faster than traditional GUI apps.